venuraja79/venuraja79.github.io/_posts/2022-01-20-population-collapse.markdown

 Overall, this seems to be an interesting period for everyone involved.
 Anyone who is in ~30s today will live long enough to see all this through.
 We have examples of other countries such as Japan to learn from and improvise.

+Thinking far ahead in earth's terms, taking inspiration from Tolstoy's Anna Karenina - "Living Species are all alike; every dying species dies in its own way!"

 References:
 1. [India population projections](https://ruralindiaonline.org/en/library/resource/population-projections-for-india-and-states-2011-2036/)